-18.6 Benefits payable to estate
+18.7 Benefits payable to the estate

 It may be that a benefit of £5,000 or less becomes payable to a Member's or other person's estate.
-If so, the Trustees may (but need not) pay the benefit to, or use it for the benefit of, the Member's spouse or other Dependant instead of paying it to the estate.
+If so, the Trustees may (but need not) pay the benefit to or use it for the benefit of the person concerned's spouse or other dependant instead of paying it to the estate.